raspberrypilearning/surprise-animation/en/step_1.md

 ### Get inspiration

-You are going to make design decisions and come up with a story for your surprise animation.
-Think about what your story might be as you explore example projects in [Scratch 1: Surprise story - Examples](https://scratch.mit.edu/studios/29075822/){:target="_blank"} Scratch studio.
+You will make design decisions and think of a story for your surprise animation.
+Think about what your story might be as you explore example projects in the [Scratch 1: Surprise story — Examples](https://scratch.mit.edu/studios/29075822/){:target="_blank"} Scratch studio.

 The animation has four stages:
 + Setup